andreideholte/andreideholte/README.md

 <p align="left">
-  I'm <strong>Andrei Nascimento (aka deholte)</strong>.
-I'm a tech lead.
-I love frontend and architecture things.
+I'm <strong>Andrei Nascimento (aka deholte)</strong>, a Tech Lead with a passion for frontend development and software architecture.
 <br />

 - 🌐 I’m looking to contribute to open source projects.